 - 6.10 A Member of the Committee referred to wording around subcommittees' ability to take urgent decisions.
-It was mentioned that the Council needed to have more capacity to take urgent decisions. - 6.11 It was suggested that Policy Committees met on consistent days of the week, for each of their meetings. - A Member of the Committee raised concerns around the volume of business at some Policy Committees.
-It was suggested that either, the length of meetings needed to be extended or, the format of agendas needed to be changed. - It was suggested that formal decision-making items be taken in meetings.
-All other standard items be taken after the meeting. - 6.13 A Member stated the current arrangement around dates and times of meetings could be preventing people of the city from being a part of decision-making at Sheffield City Council.
-It could also be preventing people from pursuing the career of becoming a councillor. - 6.14 The Assistant Director (Governance) suggested some wording to amend 5.11 of the Council's procedure rule, that a Committee Member could propose if they thought it dealt with the issues raised around length of Policy Committees.
+It was mentioned that the Council needed to have more capacity to take urgent decisions. - 6.11 It was suggested that Policy Committees met on consistent days of the week, for each of their meetings. - 6.12 A Member of the Committee raised concerns around the volume of business at some Policy Committees.
+It was suggested that either, the length of meetings needed to be extended or, the format of agendas needed to be changed. - 6.13 A Member stated the current arrangement around dates and times of meetings could be preventing people of the city from being a part of decision-making at Sheffield City Council.
+It could also be preventing people from pursuing the career of becoming a councillor. - 6.14 The Assistant Director (Governance) referred to the proposed wording which was circulated at this meeting relating to 5.11 of the Council's Procedure Rules.